wendeT/logistic_regression/README.md

-# Pythonic implementation of logistic_regression with one variable
+# Pythonic implementation of linear and logistic  regresstion with one and multiple variables
-Pythonic implementation of linear regresstion with single variables
+Pythonic implementation of linear and logistic  regresstion with one and multiple variables.
 #Parameters thetha0 and theath1
 Termination condition - number of iteration Initialization - zero